-The increase in general and administrative expenses for the three months ended March 31, 2022 compared to the same period in 2021 was primarily due to (i) costs associated with the formation of the Permian JV, a portion of which are transition related, (ii) employee related costs, including an increase in equity-indexed compensation expense on equity-classified awards (which is excluded in the calculation of Adjusted EBITDA and Segment Adjusted EBITDA) due to changes in plan assumptions, and (iii) higher office rent due to a cost abatement in the prior year.
+The increase in general and administrative expenses for the three and six months ended June 30, 2022 compared to the same periods in 2021 was primarily due to (i) employee-related costs, including an increase in equity-indexed compensation expense on equity-classified awards (which is excluded in the calculation of Adjusted EBITDA and Segment Adjusted EBITDA) due to changes in plan assumptions, (ii) higher office rent due to an operating cost abatement in the prior year and (iii) reduced wage subsidies received by our Canadian subsidiary in the current periods.
+For the six months ended June 30, 2022, the increase was also attributed to costs associated with the formation of the Permian JV, a portion of which are transition related.